BjornWilliams/DocsVersaTul/docs/source/mongodb.rst

 Getting Started
 ----------------
-The VersaTul Data MongoDB project provides functionality for working with a Mongo Database.
+The VersaTul Data MongoDB project provides functionality for working with Mongo Databases.
 The project uses the repository design pattern to provide the ability to Get, Add, Update, and Delete documents.

 Installation
 ------------